 Women Inspired – South Yorkshire

-In December 2022, South Yorkshire Women’s Network was established.
+In December 2022, the first South Yorkshire Women’s Network was established.
 Initially the ICB set up annual face to face networking events to bring women working in health and care across South Yorkshire together (details below about each event).
+However in July 2024 a South Yorkshire wide Women's network was set up and titled 'Women Inspired – South Yorkshire', the coordination of the network lies with the SY ICB People Experience team.

 To join Women Inspired – South Yorkshire’s mailing and invite list, please complete this form